 But unanswered questions keep emerging about Mr. Daszak and the WIV.
 He was at the center of public debate over virus origins, the only American appointed to the joint World Health Organization-China mission.
 Why did he not disclose his 2018 proposal to the Defense Advanced Research Projects Agency (DARPA) for research on bat coronaviruses with the WIV and others, which called for engineering a modification onto spike proteins of chimeric viruses that would make them infect human cells in the way the pandemic strain did?
 What does he know about the databases of viruses that WIV took offline in 2019 and never brought back?
 Does he know what research the WIV may have done on its own, during or after their collaboration?
 What was being done at WIV in the months before the pandemic?

 Mr. Daszak must answer these questions before Congress.
 His grants were federal funds, and it is entirely appropriate for Congress to insist on accountability and transparency.
 He might also help the world understand what really happened in Wuhan.

 The Post’s View | About the Editorial Board

-Members of the Editorial Board and areas of focus: Editorial Page Editor David Shipley, Deputy Editorial Page Editor Karen Tumulty; Associate Opinion Editor Stephen Stromberg (elections, the White House, Congress, legal affairs, energy, the environment, health care); Jonathan Capehart (national politics); Lee Hockstader (immigration; issues affecting Virginia and Maryland); David E. Hoffman (global public health); Charles Lane (foreign affairs, national security, international economics); Heather Long (economics); Associate Editor Ruth Marcus; and Molly Roberts (technology and society).
+Members of the Editorial Board and areas of focus: Opinion Editor David Shipley; Deputy Opinion Editor Karen Tumulty; Associate Opinion Editor Stephen Stromberg (national politics and policy, legal affairs, energy, the environment, health care); Associate Editor Jonathan Capehart (national politics); Lee Hockstader (immigration; issues affecting Virginia and Maryland); David E. Hoffman (global public health); James Hohmann (domestic policy and electoral politics, including the White House, Congress and governors); Charles Lane (foreign affairs, national security, international economics); Heather Long (economics); Associate Editor Ruth Marcus; and Molly Roberts (technology and society).